guettli/bash-strict-mode/README.md

 false
 ```

-If you use two lines, then Bash in strict mode will fail on the first non-zero exit status (here `false`):
+If you use two lines, then Bash in strict mode will fail on the first non-zero exit status (here the first `false`):

 ## Bash Strict Mode: `head` Can Give You a Headache